priya-bhogavalli/Data-Engineering-Material/Supporting-Tools/Visualization-Reporting/Tableau/TABLEAU_KEY_CONCEPTS.md

 ", SUM([Sales]))
 ```

-## 10. Data Preparation with Tableau Prep
+## 🧽 Data Preparation with Tableau Prep - Art Material Workshop

+> **Think of Tableau Prep like a dedicated workshop where you prepare and refine your raw art materials - cleaning brushes, mixing colors, cutting canvas to size, and organizing everything perfectly before you start creating your masterpiece**
 ```tableau
 // Prep flow steps
 1. Input: Connect to data source